- Things to Know

 - Bowel and bladder: Bowel and bladder control can cause problems with incontinence (involuntary loss of feces or urine).
-Additionally, bowel and bladder habit can change.
+Additionally, bowel and bladder habits can change.
 Constipation is common in older adults, as are urinary frequency and difficulty initiating urine.

 - Sleep: Sleep patterns can significantly change with age.
-Duration of sleep, quality of sleep, and frequent night time awakening are commonly seen in seniors.
+Duration of sleep, quality of sleep, and frequent nighttime awakening are commonly seen in seniors.

 These changes are different in every individual.
 Some people may experience more changes in a particular area compared to others.

 16 Most common diseases and conditions seniors face as they age

 Medical problems in the elderly can involve any organ system in the body.
 Most conditions result from decreased function or degeneration of the involved organ.

 16 Most commonly encountered medical conditions in seniors based on organ system are listed below: